ahorn/smt-kit/README.md

 # SMT Kit

-SMT Kit is a type-safe C++11 domain-specific language to create [SMT-LIB][smt-lib] 2.0 formulas.
+SMT Kit is (an optionally type-safe) C++11 domain-specific language to create [SMT-LIB][smt-lib] 2.0 formulas for Z3 and MathSAT5.

 [smt-lib]: http://www.smt-lib.org/

 ## Prerequisite

-SMT Kit is an API to SMT solvers that must be installed separately.
+For SMT Kit to work, SMT solvers that must be installed separately.
 Read their software licences carefully.

 Currently, SMT Kit supports [Z3][z3] and [MathSAT5][msat].
 Installation